-Depression affects millions of people every year.
+Antidepressants are medications meant to act on the chemistry of the brain to relieve symptoms of depression.
+However, there are often side effects from the antidepressants.
 The reasons for depression are varied – but the truth is, in most cases, experts are unsure why depression develops.

 There are of course, circumstantial factors in everyday life that contribute – such as a death in the family, divorce, illness or other traumatic event.

 Big Pharma has monopolized the discussion on this epidemic condition and flooded the market with prescription antidepressants.

 Emerging research indicates that less than 50% of patients prescribed antidepressants actually get better.
 In fact, the long list of potential side effects (extreme agitation, thoughts of suicide, hostility, nausea, dizziness, dry mouth…you get the picture) are potentially worse that the “cure”.

 It would seem that such an abysmal success rate would cry out for a more natural approach.
 There are some interesting studies identifying the brain food nutrients essential in effectively dealing with depression.

 B Vitamins: The B vitamins have often been referred to as the “stress” vitamins.
 When we are overwhelmed the B vitamins are the first to be depleted.
 Research has shown that a good B complex vitamin can be of great benefit in helping to alleviate the symptoms of anxiety and stress.